They may be small, but they're easy to work

 Select a flux that is easy to clean.
 GC Electronics' #10-200 is an excellent

 choice.
-Only a tiny amount is required.
+Only a very tiny amount is required.

 Simple test fixture (9 volt battery, an appropriate resistor, and